 Still retains some familiarity

-Windows 11 doesn’t really abandon old Windows users though.
+Windows 11 doesn’t entirely abandon old Windows users though.
 This operating system has had a Frankenstein’s monster nature for a while now, with old elements like Control Panel available alongside the newer Settings app, which was actually supposed to replace the venerable Control Panel.
 Windows 11 continues that tradition.
 You can still find the good-old Control Panel, even though you can use the Settings app to carry out more or less all the functions you may need the Control Panel for.
 Additionally, Windows 11 also hides the old right-click menu under the Show more options button at the bottom of the new menu.

 All in all, Windows 11’s design is balanced.
-New users will feel welcome, and users upgrading from older versions may have a few issues, but nothing too drastic like we saw in the Windows 8 days.
+New users will feel welcome, and users upgrading from older versions may have a few issues, but it’s nothing too drastic like we saw in the Windows 8 days.